iExecBlockchainComputing/iexec-node/docker/server-master/README.md

 ## Deployment

-Launch xwdeploy.sh like:
+Launch build.sh like:
 ```
-  xwdeploy.sh
+  build.sh
 ```

 This script :
+- prepare all Debian packages : server, worker and client;
-- builds a new Docker image for the XWHEP server;
+- builds a new Docker image for the XWHEP server.
-- starts a new Docker container for the XWHEP server;
-- copy XWHEP worker and client Debian packages from the running container to host.

-These Debian packages can avantageoulsy be used with [docker/worker](../worker) and [docker/client](../client) to create and launch Docker containers that connect to the XWHEP server inside its container.
+These Debian packages can avantageoulsy be used with [docker/server](../server), [docker/worker](../worker) and [docker/client](../client) to create create Docker images for the worker and the client, respectively.

+One can note that a Docker images for the server is created by build.sh script.
+But using [docker/server](../server) would create a smaller Docker images since it will use Java JRE and not Java JDK.